nomad-coe/nomad/docs/learn/data.md

 Sub-sections might be called *containment* or *composition*.
 Sub-sections and quantities with a section type also define *relationships*, *links*, or *references*.

-Our guide on [how-to write a schema](../schemas/basics.md) explains these concepts with an example.
+Our guide on [how to write a schema](../schemas/basics.md) explains these concepts with an example.

 ## Schema